plomino/PlominoDoc/docs/build.rst

 Add a view manually
 ===================

-Go back to the Books database.
+Go back to the *Library* database.

 Select ``Plomino: view`` from the :guilabel:`Add item` Plone menu.
 Enter an identifier (``allBooks``) and a title ('All the books'):